rownd/ios/README.md

 public struct UserState {
-    public var id: String?                           // The user's ID as known to Rownd public var data: Dictionary<String, AnyCodable>  // Contains key/value pairs for the current user based on your Rownd's app config public var redacted: [String]                    // An array of field keys that the current user has disabled your app from accessing
+    public var id: String?                           // The user's ID as known to Rownd public var data: Dictionary<String, AnyCodable>  // Contains key/value pairs for the current user based on your Rownd's app config
 }
 ```